Rosier year-end seen for Indian pharma thanks to faster U.S. approvals

-Analysts say a jump in approvals by the U.S. Food and Drug Administration (FDA) for companies such as Lupin Ltd (LUPN.NS), Aurobindo Pharma Ltd (ARBN.NS) and Glenmark Pharmaceuticals Ltd (GLEN.NS) will mean better sales in the United States, and therefore a rosier end to the year through March 2016.
+Analysts say a jump in approvals by the U.S. Food and Drug Administration (FDA) for companies such as Lupin Ltd, Aurobindo Pharma Ltd and Glenmark Pharmaceuticals Ltd will mean better sales in the United States, and therefore a rosier end to the year through March 2016.

 According to analysts at Bank of America Merrill Lynch, 75 approvals were granted to Indian companies between April and September 2015, compared with 72 in the year to March 2015.